 “(6) One representative appointed by the Chairperson of the Council committee with oversight of DOEE.

-“(c)(1) Within 2 months after the effective date of the Lead Free DC Planning Task Force Establishment Act of 2021, as approved by the Committee of the Whole on July 20, 2021 (Committee print of Bill 24-185), the Task Force shall hold its first meeting.
+“(c)(1) Within 2 months after the effective date of the Lead Service Line Planning Task Force Establishment Act of 2021, passed on 1st reading on July 20, 2021 (Engrossed version of Bill 24-185), the Task Force shall hold its first meeting.
 The Task Force shall meet at least monthly.

 “(2) The Task Force shall dissolve after submitting the report required by subsection (d) of this section.

-“(d)(1) Within 10 months after the effective date of this Act, the Task Force shall transit the Plan to the Mayor, Council, and Chairperson of the DC Water Board of Directors.
+“(d)(1) Within 10 months after the effective date of the Lead Service Line Planning Task Force Establishment Act of 2021, passed on 1st reading on July 20, 2021 (Engrossed version of Bill 24-285), the Task Force shall transmit the Plan to the Mayor, Council, and Chairperson of the DC Water Board of Directors.

 “(2) The Plan shall include: